olegdavydovai/reimplement-nn-zero-to-hero/README.md

 - [Jupyter file 2](https://github.com/olegdavydovai/reimplement-nn-zero-to-hero/blob/main/lectures/lecture_2_MLP_fourgram.ipynb)

 ## Lecture 3: Activations & Gradients
 Set initial logits to approximately zero for good initial loss, Kaiming initialization.
-Variance, standart diviation of activations
+Variance, standart diviation and histograms of activations, running mean and std, gain and bias of batchnorm as parameters of network.
+Tracking and preventing dead neurons that do not receive gradients.
+Supporting neuron activations to have a standard deviation, tracking gradients so that they do not get small or large(vanishing and exploads gradients), so that the network can learn, simularity break(initialize weights to zero).